-Condensation had built up along the bottom of the giant windows and I could see ice flowering on the grass despite it being early May.
-The sun was beginning to burn off the ice, but it was going to be a cold morning out there.
+Condensation had built up along the bottom of the giant windows, and I could see ice flowering on the grass despite it being early May.
+The sun was beginning to burn off the ice, but it would be a cold morning out there.
 I looked at my watch; one hundred and eighty-two days had passed since we had been locked in the mountain.
-There was still so much to be done as the new members from Kelvedon Hatch arrived in two days’ time, so once the doors opened we were going to retrieve food.
+There was still so much to be done as the new members from Kelvedon Hatch arrived in two days, so once the doors opened, we were going to retrieve food.

 “Any activity?”
 Mac asked, breaking my thoughts away and allowing me to focus on Glenridding, our town.